fkusche/ringsip/README.md

+# Attention regarding Debian Buster

+The PJSIP-libraries are not part of Debian 10 anymore and I did not want to compile them myself.

+I now use a Python script, because nowadays, it is well documented how to control a FritzBox via TR-064.

+Have a look at https://gist.github.com/fkusche/9fb495dd67c047d6b5a7e2241833e95b

 # ringsip

 Rings a phone via SIP (e.g. FRITZ!Box)

     This program registers with a SIP registrar, makes a call and then hangs up